 We at Mactaggart & Mickel firmly believe that our innate ability is well founded in our sound experience and achievements in house building which has patently defied economic uncertainty.
 Indeed the story of Mactaggart & Mickel is a true testament to the unique combination of innovation and tradition, delivered strategically by a financially sound company.

-We look forward with great anticipation to celebrating our 100th year in 2025.
+As we adapt, innovate and embrace future opportunities, we look forward with great anticipation to celebrating our 100th year in 2025.